-The University also provides the opportunity to engage in post-graduate study including the Masters degree MSc in Advancing Practice.
-The Masters programme is stimulating and develops a critical appreciation of health and social care within a contemporary, social, political, economic and cultural context.
+The University also provides the opportunity to engage in post-graduate study including the Masters degree MSc in Advancing Practice or Public Health.
+The Advancing Practice masters programme is stimulating and develops a critical appreciation of health and social care within a contemporary, social, political, economic and cultural context.

-This is a full-time, module programme which will help you to enhance your practice and advance into new roles.
+This can be taken full or part time and will help you to enhance your practice and advance into new roles.

 How much will it cost?